northstarswap/devblog/content/Unreal Engine/Unreal Pointers.md

 `MakeShared` also supports both a threadsafe and non-threadsafe mode in its template args.
 By default, Smart Pointers created by `MakeShared` are threadsafe.
 ### MakeShareable
-`MakeShared` uses different syntax as it takes an existing raw heap-allocated pointer and converts it to a Smart Pointer.
+`MakeShareable` uses different syntax as it takes an existing raw heap-allocated pointer and converts it to a Smart Pointer.

-`MakeShared` also has an overload that supports custom deleters.
+`MakeShareable` also has an overload that supports custom deleters.
 Simply pass a deleter functor as the second argument and the template should pick it up.
 If you implement a custom deleter, remember to call `FMemory::Free` to actually free the memory, otherwise you'll have a memory leak.

 It's generally recommended to avoid `MakeShareable` if possible as it will cause 2 allocations to occur as opposed to `MakeShared` where the referenced object is allocated alongside its control block in one go.